A diffusive origin for the cosmic-ray spectral hardening reveals signatures of a nearbysource in the leptons and protons data: Towards a consistent picture of electron, proton and anisotropy data

-As pointed out in the introduction, particles coming from observed nearby sources cannot account for most of the measured high-energy leptons.
+It has been mentioned in the introduction that particles coming from observed nearby sources cannot account for most of the measured high-energy leptons.
 However, it is natural to wonder whether it is plausible to invoke only one additional hidden source or rather a plurality of them.
-Based on the rate of Supernova events in the Galaxy (\cite{Ferriere:2001rg}) and on the massive losses that leptons undergo during the journey towards the Earth, we conclude that it is reasonable to consider only one nearby and recent SNR explosion.
-The details of the calculation are shown in Appendix \ref{app:numberRemnants}.
+An answer, with a detailed estimation, is given in Appendix \ref{app:numberRemnants}.
+In fact, based on the rate of Supernova events in the Galaxy~\citep{Ferriere:2001rg} --- the same implemented in {\tt DRAGON} --- and on the massive losses that leptons undergo during the journey towards the Earth, we find that we expect $N_{\mathrm{SNR}} \sim 2$ Supernova explosions in the vicinity of the Solar system.
+The catalogues already list more than five~\citep{Ferrand:2012jh}, which however have been found not to contribute to the propagated leptons~\citep{Fornieri:2019ddi, Manconi:2018azw}.
+Hence, we conclude that considering only one hidden source is a physically well-motivated choice.

 Therefore, within the transport setup presented above, we discuss here a scenario based on the contribution from an old, hidden Supernova Remnant as a time-dependent source of cosmic electrons and protons.